MJSeaton/XNA_RPG/README.md

 XNA_RPG
 =======

-The relevant code cleaned by patching togetherseveral resources on fractal terrain generation and isometric graphics using c# and microsoft's now depricated XNA framework
+The relevant code cleaned by patching together several resources on fractal terrain generation and isometric graphics using c# and microsoft's now depricated XNA framework